SBA

 The T8 beam

-The T8 beam is a primary beam that delivers primary protons to the DIRAC experiment.
+The T8 beam is a primary beam that delivers primary protons to the irradiation facilities IRRAD and CHARM.
 Normally the beam momentum is 24 GeV/c.

 The following information is available: